PlutoZhang/Zowe-docs/topics/cli-troubleshootinginstallingcli.md

 There might be a program that is named *node* on your path.
 The Node.js installer automatically adds a program that is named *node* to your path.
 When there are pre-existing programs that are named *node* on your computer, the program that appears first in the path is used.
 To correct this behavior, change the order of the programs in the path so that Node.js appears first.

-## Installation Fails on Oracle Linux 6
+## Installation fails on Oracle Linux 6

 **Valid on Oracle Linux 6**